macbuse/macbuse.github.io/index.md

 Instead I'm reading [this](./MAT366/poly.pdf)

-**December** :
+**December 2024 and 2025** :
 - judging for [SCUDEM IX](https://qubeshub.org/community/groups/simiode/File:/uploads/docs/SCUDEMIX2024/SCUDEM_IX_2024_Three_Problems.pdf)
 - I was president of Pablo Montealegre's [thesis jury](https://theses.fr/s303985) 12/12/2024.

-**October** : Reporting on the thesis of Pablo Montealegre (On the stable norm of flat surfaces, defense 12/12/2024) in Montpellier.
+**October 2024** : Reporting on the thesis of Pablo Montealegre (On the stable norm of flat surfaces, defense 12/12/2024) in Montpellier.

-**June** : I went to  Singapore for the [meeting on thin groups](https://ims.nus.edu.sg/events/computational-aspects-of-thin-groups/) 3/6/2024-14/6/2024.
+**June 2024** : I went to  Singapore for the [meeting on thin groups](https://ims.nus.edu.sg/events/computational-aspects-of-thin-groups/) 3/6/2024-14/6/2024.
 On Friday 14/6 I gave a talk and we had dinner with Alan Reid and for his birthday.
 - [Slides: Automorphisms and elementary number theory](./TIT2023/singapore.html).

-**April** :
+**April 2024** :
 - Organised  Zhang Yibo's [thesis defence](https://www-fourier.ujf-grenoble.fr/?q=fr/content/4-manifolds-admitting-fibrations) 5/4/2024.
 - President of Andrea Seppi's [HDR jury](https://www-fourier.univ-grenoble-alpes.fr/?q=fr/content/probl%C3%A8mes-de-plateau-asymptotiques-leurs-g%C3%A9n%C3%A9ralisations-et-applications-aux-structures) 25/4/2024.

 **January 2024** : Went to Oxford to give a talk in the topology seminar and I was supposed to go to San Francisco in January to give a talk in a special session on Markoff numbers at the AMS meeting but this got cancelled because of **Notilus**.
 - [Oxford talk slides ](./TIT2023/oxford.html)

+- Invited speaker special session on [Markoff Numbers](https://meetings.ams.org/math/jmm2024/meetingapp.cgi/Session/7957) at the AMS meeting San Francisco January 2024.

 ---

-### What I'm doing this week:
+### January 2025 I'm doing this week:

 - reading the [topologicon](https://permamath.e-monsite.com/medias/files/petit-jean-pierre-le-topologicon.pdf)